How to Cycle a Pond for Maximum Water Quality & Fish Health (updated)

 Nitrites are also harmful for fish if left unchecked, so nitrites also need to be removed by another type of microorganisms, called nitrobacter.
 These bacteria reduce nitrites into much less harmful nitrates, which are readily used by pond plants and algae, or reduced with filtration and water changes.
 This forms the basis of a pond’s nitrogen cycle, which in a nutshell would be:

 Organic waste (bacteria) -> Ammonia (nitrosomonas) -> Nitrites (nitrobacter) -> Nitrates (plants)

 What are ideal substance levels in a pond?

-A ponds nitrogen cycle will be a continually changing process, becoming more and less efficient as certain things happen.
-If there is an algae bloom in summer, for example, they will likely reduce oxygen in your water that nitrosomonas bacteria need to break down ammonia effectively.
-This will lead to higher ammonia, less oxygen, and increased organic waste.
+A pond’s nitrogen cycle will be a continually changing process, becoming more and less efficient as certain things happen.
+If there is an algae bloom in summer, for example, this will likely reduce oxygen in your water that nitrosomonas bacteria need to break down ammonia effectively.
+This will lead to higher ammonia levels, less oxygen, and increased organic waste.
 On the other hand, a large amount of bog plant growth will increase oxygen levels and provide beneficial bacteria a spike in production, reducing organic waste as a result.

 Ammonia: The ideal value for ammonia in a fish pond is zero to 1 part per million (ppm).
 The less ammonia present, and the lower you can get the value, the better for your fish.
 Beneficial bacteria populations will help remove ammonia, and starter populations can be achieved with correct water cycling.